kubevirt/user-guide/docs/operations/component_monitoring.md

 -   `monitorAccount`: The serviceAccount that prometheus-operator runs with.
 Defaults to `prometheus-k8s`.

+-   `serviceMonitorNamespace`: The namespace that the serviceMonitor runs in.
+    Defaults to be `monitorNamespace`

+Please note that if you decide to set `serviceMonitorNamespace` than this namespace must be included in `serviceMonitorNamespaceSelector` field of Prometheus spec.

 If the prometheus-operator for a given deployment uses these defaults, then these values can be omitted.